Kraft gives free tickets and more to Patriots fan taunted after Raiders game

 Hopefully, the Patriot fan’s second NFL game, between the Patriots and the Cincinnati Bengals on Christmas Eve, will be better than the first.

-Kraft gave Edmond free tickets, pregame sideline passes and a customized jersey, after the team owner learned of how Edmond kept cool while being taunted by a Raiders fan at last Sunday's game in Las Vegas.
+Kraft gave Edmond free tickets, pregame sideline passes and a customized jersey after the team owner learned of how Edmond kept his cool while being heckled by a Raiders fan after last Sunday’s game in Las Vegas.

-In a video that went viral on social media, the female fan is shown taunting Edmond after the Patriots blew the game in the final seconds when a Patriot receiver's long lateral to quarterback Mac Jones was intercepted by Raider lineman Chandler Jones, a former Patriot, and run in for a touchdown.
+In a video that went viral on social media, the female fan is shown yelling at Edmond after the Patriots blew the game in the final seconds.
+That’s when a Patriot receiver’s long lateral to quarterback Mac Jones was intercepted by Raider lineman Chandler Jones, a former Patriot, and run in for a touchdown.

 But Edmond, dressed in a Tom Brady Patriots jersey, just ignored the woman as a companion patted him on the shoulder.